LaunchCodeEducation/lchs/src/chapters/databases/project.rst

 #.
 Save your changes.
 Run ``main.py`` and submit the form several times to
    check your code.
 Fix any bugs that occur.

 Congratulations!
-The ``delete_query()`` function are now working.
+The ``delete_query()`` function now builds the required string.
 Be sure to save, commit, and push your work.

 .. admonition:: Note

    Right now, users can type whatever they want in the input box.
-Don't worry about this right now.
+Don't worry about validating the entry yet.

 The UPDATE Form
 ---------------